Local authorities in Wales

 - reporting on and refreshes of Childcare Sufficiency Audits (CSAs)

-- attendance at childcare partnership meetings or other strategic level meetings
+- attendance at childcare partnership meetings or other strategic level meetings, including meetings relating to the Childcare Offer and the Capital Grants

 - research on particulars element of childcare